trrapp12/konami/README.md

 ### Description:

-This is a personal passion project I started when I learned that there was such a thing as a key listener.
-Obviously this isn't a full-blown one, but if figured if I could find a way to display everything that was typed on a screen it would be a harmless was to practice listening for key events and managing the information gained from them.
+This is a personal passion project I started when I learned that there was such a thing as a key stroke listener (like the CIA kind).
+I thought it would be cool to make one.
+But I wasn't going to use a form with HTML input elements, because all the heavy lifting would already have been done.
+I needed to make one where I did most of the heavy lifting.
+So I studied and discovered what eventListeners were in JavaScript.
+I also had to figure out what type of events were returned and how to filter out keys I didn't want displayed (like when you press the space bar it would type 'space').

+The original version accomplished the following:

 - [x] Use of Javascript keydown and keyup listeners.
 - [x] DOM manipulation with ```document.addEventListener()``` and ```window.addEventListener```;
 - [x] ```.push()```
 - [x] ```.splice()```

+I then came in and refactored it and added the following:

 🆕 Using spread operators to split a string into an array of letters.